jusleg/snaptag/README.md

 ##Modifications

-I am using the php script because it inserts the necessary id tags to do DOM manipulations.
+I am using the PHP script because it inserts the necessary id tags to do DOM manipulations.
 Parts of the snapcode can be modified using the id below

 | **Name** |   **id**  |
 |:------------:|:-------:|